isc-projects/bind9/win32utils/readme1st.txt

 Copyright (C) 2004, 2005, 2007-2009, 2012-2014  Internet Systems Consortium, Inc. ("ISC")
 Copyright (C) 2001, 2003  Internet Software Consortium.
-See COPYRIGHT in the main source directory for license terms.
+See COPYRIGHT in the source root or http://isc.org/copyright.html for terms.

 NOTES ON BIND 9.10 FOR WINDOWS: